-Which Industries Require 2FA?
+Which Industries Require 2FA for Enhanced Security?

 Two-factor authentication is common security requirement for many businesses.
 Adding MFA or 2FA user access to your organization or product is essential.